gsebos/autologin/README.md

 ```

 #### If the cached credentials are lost
 if the kiosk resets back to a login screen, the python script at `/home/kiosk-user/login_to_eventmap.py` can be used.
 Ensure that the username and password variables have been updated.
-Alternatively, plug in peripherals to the PC and relogin in firefox directly, you'll need to re-enble inputs if you have disabled them (see below).
+Alternatively, plug in peripherals to the PC and relogin in firefox directly, you'll need to re-enable inputs if you have disabled them (see below).

 ### disabling all inputs